Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/README.md

 This tutorial is designed to demonstrate how the runtime parameters (RTP) can be changed during execution to modify the behavior of AI Engine kernels.
 Both scalar and array parameters are supported.

-**IMPORTANT**: Before beginning the tutorial make sure you have installed the Vitis 2023.1 software.
+>**IMPORTANT**: Before beginning the tutorial make sure you have installed the AMD Vitis™ 2023.1 software.
 The Vitis release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
-In addition, do ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html
+In addition, ensure that you have downloaded the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).

-The ‘common image’ package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.
+The ‘common image’ package contains a prebuilt Linux kernel and root file system that can be used with the AMD Versal™ board for embedded design development using Vitis tools.

 Before starting this tutorial, run the following steps:

-1. Goto the directory where you have unzipped the Versal Common Image package
+1. Go to the directory where you have unzipped the Versal Common Image package.
-2. In a Bash shell run the /**Common Images Dir**/xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux script.
+2. In a Bash shell, run the ``/Common Images Dir/xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux`` script.
 This script sets up the SDKTARGETSYSROOT and CXX variables.
-If the script is not present, you **must** run the /**Common Images Dir**/xilinx-versal-common-v2023.1/sdk.sh.
+If the script is not present, you must run the ``/Common Images Dir/xilinx-versal-common-v2023.1/sdk.sh``.
-3. Set up your ROOTFS, and IMAGE to point to the rootfs.ext4 and Image files located in the /**Common Images Dir**/xilinx-versal-common-v2023.1 directory.
+3. Set up your ROOTFS and IMAGE to point to the `rootfs.ext4` and Image files located in the ``/Common Images Dir/xilinx-versal-common-v2023.1`` directory.
-4. Set up your PLATFORM_REPO_PATHS environment variable to $XILINX_VITIS/base_platforms.
+4. Set up your PLATFORM_REPO_PATHS environment variable to ``$XILINX_VITIS/base_platforms``.

-This tutorial targets VCK190 production board for 2023.1 version.
+This tutorial targets the VCK190 production board for the 2023.1 version.

 ## Objectives